EChilin5/MoviesGallor/README.md

 #### Techologies used: React JS, C#, TSQL, and ASP.NET Framework to create Web Api.

 ## Upcoming Features
-- [ ] Update the design of the overall page
 - [ ] Let users update their information
-- [ ] Resolve issue with hovering to see trailer
 - [ ] Delete and edit review
 - [ ] Allow users to upvote comments
 - [ ] Host Database, Rest Api, and Web page online.